 Nepal is full of wonderful hiking opportunities.
 The numerous trails take you on journeys full of spectacular scenery and charming local interaction.
-Recently visiting the country on our Highlights of Nepal tour, Nicola Comley shares her experience of hiking in the Himalayas.
+I recently visited the country on our Highlights of Nepal tour and here I share my experience of hiking in the Himalayas.

 The morning before we started our hike we visited Shanti Stupa, the World Peace Pagoda in Pokhara.
 Driving up to the viewpoint and climbing the stairs, we were met with magnificent views of the Annapurna range.
 As you can imagine, this breathtaking sight got us very excited for the hike.

 We returned to the hotel to get our bags ready.
 We were allowed one small bag for our overnight clothes, which the sherpas carried to the camp.
 In our day bags we only packed our cameras, money, and water.
 Jumping back on the bus, we headed into the hills towards the small village of Kande.